Quantitative Imaging and Tissue Sciences

 MRI is considered safer than X-ray–based methods, such as computed tomography (CT), for scanning fetuses, infants, and children.
 However, clinical MRI still lacks the quantitative character of CT.
 The scope of conventional MRI clinical applications is limited to revealing either gross morphological features or focal abnormalities.
 Clinical MRI also often lacks the biological specificity necessary for developing robust and reliable imaging ‘biomarkers.’
 In particular, MRI assessment of normal brain development and developmental disorders has benefited greatly from the introduction of ‘quantitative’ clinical MRI techniques, with which one measures and maps meaningful intrinsic physical quantities or chemical variables that possess physical units and can be compared among different tissue regions.
 Quantitative MRI methods such as DTI also increase sensitivity, providing a basis for monitoring subtle changes that occur, e.g., during the progression or remission of disease, by comparing measurements in a single subject against normative values obtained from a healthy population.
 Quantitative MRI methods should continue to advance ‘precision imaging’ studies, in which MRI phenotypic and genotypic data can be meaningfully incorporated and used for improved diagnosis and prognosis assessments.

-To advance our quantitative imaging activities, we developed numerical and statistical methods, including algorithms that generate a continuous, smooth approximation to the discrete, noisy, measured DTI field data, so as to reduce noise, and which allowed us to implement Streamline Tractography.
+To advance our quantitative imaging activities, we developed numerical and statistical methods, including algorithms that generate a continuous, smooth approximation to the discrete, noisy, measured DTI field data so as to reduce noise and which allowed us to implement Streamline Tractography.
 We proposed a novel Gaussian distribution for the tensor-valued random variables that we use to design optimal DTI experiments and interpret their results.
 In tandem, we developed non-parametric empirical (e.g., Bootstrap) methods to determine the statistical distribution of DTI–derived quantities in order to study, e.g., the inherent variability and reliability of computed white-matter trajectories, enabling us to apply powerful hypothesis tests to assess the statistical significance of findings in a wide range of important biological and clinical applications that had been tested using ad hoc statistical methods.
-We are also developing novel methods to register different brain volumes and to generate group-average DTI data or atlases from various subject populations, based on the Kullback-Leibler divergence.
+We are also developing novel methods to register different brain volumes and to generate group-average DTI data or atlases from various subject populations based on the Kullback-Leibler divergence.

 Previously, we carried out clinical studies that utilize novel quantitative MRI acquisition and analysis methods and whose aim is to improve accuracy and reproducibility of diagnosis and to detect and follow normal and abnormal development.
 One early example is the NIH Study of Normal Brain Development, jointly sponsored by the NICHD, NIMH, NINDS, and NIDA, which was initiated in 1998 and intended to advance our understanding of normal brain development in typical healthy children and adolescents.
-The Brain Development Cooperative Group is still actively publishing papers, primarily by mining the rich high-quality MRI data, many of which our lab processed, serving as the DTI Data-Processing Center (DPC).
+The Brain Development Cooperative Group is still actively publishing papers, primarily by mining the rich high-quality MRI data, many of which our lab processed serving as the DTI Data-Processing Center (DPC).
 The processed DTI data collected from the project were uploaded into a database and made publicly available through the National Database for Autism Research (NDAR).
-Our collaborator Carlo Pierpaoli, who spearheaded this work, continues to support, update, and disseminate the processing and analysis software called “TORTOISE,” which grew out of this effort and which can be downloaded from http://www.tortoisedti.org.
+Our former colleague Carlo Pierpaoli, who spearheaded this work, continues to support, update, and disseminate the processing and analysis software called “TORTOISE,” which grew out of this effort and which can be downloaded from http://www.tortoisedti.org.

-Traumatic Brain Injury (TBI) represents a significant public health challenge for our pediatric population, but also for young men and women who serve in the military.
+Traumatic Brain Injury (TBI) represents a significant public health challenge for our pediatric population, but also for our young men and women who serve in the military.
 Our involvement in TBI research, particularly in detecting mild TBI (mTBI), has continued to expand through partnerships with various Department of Defense (DoD) entities.
 Diffusion MRI (dMRI) provides essential information to aid in the assessment of TBI, but conventional dMRI methods have lacked sufficient specificity.
 To improve the accuracy and reproducibility of MAP–MRI findings, we developed a data–processing pipeline, and, in collaboration with scientists at the DoD Center for Neuroscience and Regenerative Medicine (CNRM), performed the first normative MAP–MRI studies, and applied this new and powerful method to detect tissue damage in brains of individuals who have suffered TBI, extending our NICHD TORTOISE pipeline to be able to analyze MAP–MRI data.
-We are now employing promising multi-dimensional MRI relaxometry-diffusometry methods to study the etiology of various types of TBI, in collaboration with the USUHS Neuropathology Research Division and under the auspices of the CNRM, and to improve the correlation and integration of neuropathology and neuroradiological imaging data, so as to speed the deployment of new MRI methods to assess TBI.
-We also partnered with CNRM to study ways to measure very slow flows that occur during glymphatic transport, a mechanism the brain uses to wash away harmful macromolecules, just as the lymphatic system uses in other organs.
-With our partners at the University of Arizona, this research is providing experimental data to enable us migrate these imaging approaches to the clinic, to be able to assess normal and pathological glymphatic transport in vivo.
+We are now employing multi-dimensional MRI relaxometry-diffusometry methods to study the etiology of various types of TBI, in collaboration with the USUHS Neuropathology Research Division and under the auspices of the CNRM, and to improve the correlation and integration of neuropathology and neuroradiological imaging data to speed the deployment of new MRI methods to assess various forms of TBI.
+We have also partnered with CNRM to study ways to measure very slow flows that occur during glymphatic transport, a mechanism the brain uses to wash away harmful macromolecules, just as the lymphatic system uses in other organs.
+With our partners at the University of Arizona, this research is providing experimental data to enable us migrate these imaging approaches to the clinical, to be able to assess normal and pathological glymphatic transport in vivo.

 We are also collaborating with Sara Inati, who studies focal epilepsy, a devastating disorder that is difficult to detect using conventional neuroradiological methods.
 We are developing and testing various new MRI–based methods that we believe may reveal pathological microstructural features and changes in architectural organization of the brain in this disorder, for example, in cortical dysplasia, to improve localization and assessment of cortical lesions.